 Clean Air: Salinas, CA

-Located at the head of a valley and close to the Pacific, this California town boasts some of the state’s best air.
-Unlike cities to its west and south, Salinas benefits from a fresh wind and a largely rural economy without much traffic.
+The "Salad Bowl of the World," as it's fondly dubbed due to its fruit and veggie crops, has some of the state's healthiest air.
+The climate is also ideal for the floral industry and world-famous vineyards.
+Located at the head of a valley and close to the Pacific, this California town is no stranger to the clean-air list.
+Unlike cities to its west and south, Salinas benefits from a fresh wind and a largely rural economy without much traffic..

 Maricopa County, AZ Air Quality Department: "What is Ozone?"